 I’m a feminist performance artist, writer, curator, professor, actor, and mother.
-My work has been shown at The New Museum, AUNTSisdance, The Culture Project, PS 122/SoloNova, Grace Exhibition Space, Panoply Lab, Dixon Place, Postmasters Gallery, Vox Populii, ArtShare LA and abroad in Slovenia and Canada and across the U.S.
+My work has been shown at The New Museum, AUNTSisdance, The Culture Project, PS 122/SoloNova, Grace Exhibition Space, Panoply Lab, Dixon Place, Postmasters Gallery, Vox Populii, ArtShare LA, Project for Empty Space, EFA Project Space, Art in Odd Places and abroad in Slovenia and Canada and across the U.S.

 Some people have said nice things about me: My essay about gender and aging, “Mother, Daughter, Moustache,” was in the anthology Women In Clothes (2014), and Bookforum called it “a standout essay” and Molly Ringwald read it on national radio for Selected Shorts.
 My comic about Home Birth was called “hilarious and uncensored” by Flavorpill and “Punk Rock Childbirth Ed.” by Babble.
 I am a core member of No Wave Performance Task Force and was the lead artist on “We Wish Ana Mendieta Was Still Alive,” a Feminist Public Action that Hyperallergic called one of the “Best Art and Activism” performances of 2014.
 Dazed wrote, “Christen Clifford leads a new wave of feminist performance art steeped in the politics of menstruation.”